 Cannabidiol (CBD) is a phytocannabinoid and one of 113 cannabinoids found in the cannabis plant.
 This cannabinoid can be used without the user feeling the “high” effect associated with the cannabinoid THC (Tetrahydrocannabidiol).
 CBD oil can be extracted from both the marijuana and hemp plant, but should contain less than .3% THC and a higher amount of CBD when taken from hemp.
-CBD is most known for its anti-inflammatory and anti-anxiety benefits.
-When CBD oil is isolated for the purest form it becomes a CBD isolate powder which is the contains +99% of CBD.
-Our pure CBD isolate products are both non-psychoactive and third party lab tested THC free - making it pet friendly CBD oil & children.
+Our THC free CBD products are made of isolate and broad spectrum CBD which are both non-psychoactive and third party lab tested THC free - making it pet friendly CBD oil & children.
 Quartz Trading Co. uses American grown industrial hemp certified organic by the USDA and is in compliance with the Industrial Hemp Farming Act of 2018 (IHFA).

 Believe it or not, your body already makes its own cannabinoids!
 We have what is called an endocannabinoid system that is producing these cannabinoids and also able to absorb additional through our cannabinoid receptors.
 These are located throughout our body: in our brain, organs, glands, and immune system.
 Researchers have identified two cannabinoid receptors known as CB1 and CB2 receptors.

 CB1 receptors are throughout your entire body; the bulk of them being inside the brain.